KILTprotocol/docs/docs/develop/09_polarpath/01_overview.md

 Restart switching assets for a specific parachain token and ERC-20 pair.

 `swap`
+// Pool account Asset Hub
+// Remote asset?
+// Sovereign account?

-Allow any user with enough local asset balance to send them to the pool account for this specific swap pair and get issued a corresponding amount of remote asset from the parachain’s sovereign account on remote location, to a `MultiLocation` of their choice.
+Allow any user with enough parachain asset balance to send them to the [Asset Hub pool account](https://docs.rs/pallet-asset-conversion/latest/pallet_asset_conversion/pallet/struct.Pallet.html#method.create_pool) for this specific switch pair and receive a corresponding amount of remote asset from the parachain's sovereign account on remote location, to a `MultiLocation` of their choice.